Nassib becomes first active NFL player to come out as gay

 “I am also incredibly thankful for the NFL, my coaches, and fellow players for their support,” Nassib wrote.
 “I would not have been able to do this without them.
 From the jump I was greeted with the utmost respect and acceptance.”

-Nassib added that he was donating $100,000 to the Trevor Project, a nonprofit that seeks to prevent suicides among LGBTQ youth.
+Nassib, whose announcement came during Pride Month, added that he was donating $100,000 to the Trevor Project, a nonprofit that seeks to prevent suicides among LGBTQ youth.

 “The NFL family is proud of Carl for courageously sharing his truth today,” NFL Commissioner Roger Goodell said in a statement.
 “Representation matters.
 We share his hope that someday soon statements like his will no longer be newsworthy as we march toward full equality for the LGBTQ+ community.
 We wish Carl the best of luck this coming season.”

-Nassib’s announcement was greeted by Brian Burke, president of the NHL’s Pittsburgh Penguins.
+Nassib’s announcement also was greeted by Brian Burke, president of the NHL’s Pittsburgh Penguins.
 Burke has been a major proponent of LGBTQ rights for more than a decade since his late son Brendan came out as gay.

 “Proud to support Carl and his decision to come out as the first active gay player in the NFL,” Burke said.
 “I hope other sports executives will join me in publicly expressing their support as well.”